TheIoTLearningInitiative/InternetOfThingsRT/INSTALLATION.md

     Run the flashall script there to start flashing.
     *************

-And finally Flash intel Edison image
+And finally Flash Intel Edison image

     $ ./toFlash/flashall.sh